lensesio/lenses-python/README.md

 |query                       | SQL Query                          | Yes      | String/Json  | -                    |
 |clientId                    | Client ID                          | No       | String/Json  | LensesPy             |

 **Note**: First define a custom function to work with your data.
-A custom function is needed because the query is continues.
+A custom function is needed because the query is continuous.

     def print_data(message):
         print(message)